PierreSenellart/provsql/doc/tutorial/README.md

-         `'tree-decomposition'` (for a method based on computing a tree decomposition of the Boolean circuit) or to `'compilation'` (for compilation of the provenance circuit to a d-DNNF); if ommitted, a default strategy based on a combination of techniques is applied
+         `'tree-decomposition'` (for a method based on computing a tree decomposition of the Boolean circuit) or to `'compilation'` (for compilation of the provenance circuit to a d-DNNF); if omitted, a default strategy based on a combination of techniques is applied
-     *   an optional third argument: for Monte Carlo sampling, it is the number of samples (as a character string); for knowledge compilation, it is the name of the knowledge compilation tool used (one of `'c2d'`, `'d4'`, or `'dsharp'`)
+     *   an optional third argument: for Monte Carlo sampling, it is the number of samples (as a character string);
+         for knowledge compilation, it is the name of the knowledge compilation tool used (one of `'c2d'`, `'d4'`, or `'dsharp'`)